If you are in an emergency, in crisis or need someone to talk to, there is help.

 To date, this study has detected a number of brainwave abnormalities in patients at high risk for psychosis, and has found that the severity of some of these abnormalities predicts future disability versus recovery.
 The results could lay the groundwork for a practical prognostic test, enabling researchers to target treatment trials toward those at greatest risk of developing psychosis.
 Data collection is ongoing and has resulted in several peer-reviewed journal publications so far.

-Synaptic density as a trait marker of Clinical High Risk (CHR) for Psychosis: an [18F]SynVesT-1 positron emission tomography (PET) study
+Synaptic density as a trait marker of early psychosis: a longitudinal [18F]SynVesT-1 positron emission tomography (PET) study

 Keep your finger on our pulse – latest CAMH news, discoveries and ways to get involved delivered to your inbox.